 The pasture growth, pasture intake and pasture utilisation for each block that has pasture on it will be shown on this screen if the analysis has results.
 If the analysis has any outstanding errors to resolve these values for will not be displayed.
 These values will be shown for fruit blocks that have sward management.
 These values will be shown for crop blocks that have animals grazing on pasture.

 The amount of supplements removed from a block (pasture or crop) will be shown on each block that has supplements removed and if the analysis has results.

-To begin entering pasture data for the block either click on the error link "+ Enter pasture details" at the top of the screen or click the "+ Enter pasture details" that will be against each block that requires pasture.
+In new blocks, there will be a red error message with a link + ENTER PASTURE DETAILS at the top of the screen or click the "+ Enter pasture details" that will be against each block that requires pasture.

 The blocks pasture type and the primary use of the land is required to be specified here.
 A "Pastoral" block is defined by a a block that grazes animals at any time of the year.
 A "Cut and carry" block is defined as having no animals grazing on it throughout the year and it produces supplements.

 If multiple blocks have the same pasture characteristics you can select multiple blocks when adding pasture.
 However if editing a blocks pasture you will only be editing that blocks pasture, if you want to edit a number of blocks pasture you will need to select the blocks again.

 The pasture type affects both energy (metabolisable energy) and the nitrogen concentration, which will impact on nutrient losses.
 It is recommended that you choose the dominant pasture type in the block.

 Not all pasture swards or mixes are available in OverseerFM.
 If your pasture sward is grazed and is not represented in the pasture type drop-down menu enter ryegrass/white clover.

 Crop details on a block will be required to be entered on this tab if a block with the type of "Crop" is set up in the block tab.